yasindevops/Project102-flask03-04/README.md

 - Part 2 - Getting to know HTTP methods (GET & POST).

-- Part 3 - Write a Web Application using If conditions and for loops
+- Part 3 - Write a Web Application using If conditions and for loops.

-- Part 4 - Write a Web Application with Sample Routings and Templating on GitHub Repo
+- Part 4 - Write a Web Application with Sample Routings and Templating on GitHub Repo.

-- Part 5 - Learn to use GET and POST HTTP Method
+- Part 5 - Learn to use GET and POST HTTP Method.

-- Part 6 - Write a Sample Web Application with forms
+- Part 6 - Write a Sample Web Application with forms.

 ## Part 1 - Getting to know routing and HTTP URLs.